Child Arrangement Order

 - prohibited steps to prevent something from taking place

-Parents who are separating face countless issues to sort out.
-Money, property and possessions are one side of the equation and children are on the other.
+Parents who are separating face countless issues to sort out; money, property and possessions are on one side of the equation and children are on the other.
 Most parents recognise the need to protect their children from the negative, and sometimes harmful, effects of separation, but even then, children can be overlooked when disputes escalate.
+It is important to instruct a family lawyer who is sensitive to difficult issues such as domestic violence.
+We can also apply to the court for a Prohibited Steps Order where there is a risk that a child will be taken out of the UK without the consent of one parent.

 Do I need to maintain communication with the other parent?